adilsalim1/Python-Keylogger-GDrive-Upload/README.md

     Share the target Google Drive folder with the service account email.

 5. Configure the script:

      pen keylogger.py and replace SERVICE_ACCOUNT_FILE and PARENT_FOLDER_ID with your values.

+7. Run the script:

+   Python keylogger.py